Bolusanthus: Distribution

 It is native to KwaZulu-Natal and Northern Provinces (of South Africa), Eswatini, Botswana, Malawi, Mozambique, Zambia and Zimbabwe.
-It is found in low - medium altitudes in woodland or wooded grasslands.
+It is found in low to medium elevations in woodland or wooded grasslands.

 Taxonomy

-The genus name of Bolusanthus is in honour of Harry Bolus, (1834 – 1911) who was a South African botanist, botanical artist, businessman and philanthropist, and 'anthus' the Greek word for flower.
+The genus name of Bolusanthus is in honour of Harry Bolus, (1834 – 1911) who was a South African botanist, botanical artist, businessman and philanthropist.

 It was first published and described by (Bolus) Hermann Harms (a German botanist) in Repert.
 Spec.
 Nov.
 Regni Veg.
 2: 15 in 1906.